United States Commission on International Religious Freedom: Commissioners

 IRFA provides that "Members of the Commission shall be selected among distinguished individuals noted for their knowledge and experience in fields relevant to the issue of international religious freedom, including foreign affairs, direct experience abroad, human rights, and international law."
-Commissioners are not paid for their work on the Commission, however they are provided a travel budget and a 15–20 member staff.
-Appointments last for two years, and Commissioners are eligible for reappointment.
+Commissioners are not paid for their work on the commission, however they are provided a travel budget and a 15–20 member staff.
+Appointments last for two years, and commissioners are eligible for reappointment.

-As of August 12, 2022, the current Commissioners are:
+As of June 10, 2025, the current commissioners are:

-The State Department's Ambassador-at-Large for International Religious Freedom, currently Rashad Hussain, serves as an ex officio, non-voting member of the Commission.
+The State Department's ambassador-at-large for international religious freedom, currently Mark Walker since April 2025, serves as an ex officio, non-voting member of the commission.

-Past Commissioners include Tom Reese, S.J., Khizr Khan, Tony Perkins, David Saperstein, Preeta D. Bansal, Gayle Conelly Manchin (Chair), Gary Bauer, John Hanford, Khaled Abou El Fadl, Charles J. Chaput, Michael K. Young, Firuz Kazemzadeh, Shirin R. Tahir-Kheli, John R. Bolton, Elliot Abrams, Felice D. Gaer, Azizah Y. al-Hibri, Leonard Leo, Richard Land, Tenzin Dorjee (Chair), and Kristina Arriaga de Bucholz.
+Past commissioners include: Eric Ueland, Susie Gelman, Nury Turkel (Chair), Frank Wolf, Sharon Kleinbaum, Tom Reese, S.J., Khizr Khan, Tony Perkins, David Saperstein, Preeta D. Bansal, Gayle Conelly Manchin (Chair), Gary Bauer, John Hanford, Khaled Abou El Fadl, Charles J. Chaput, Michael K. Young, Firuz Kazemzadeh, Shirin R. Tahir-Kheli, John R. Bolton, Elliot Abrams, Felice D. Gaer, Azizah Y. al-Hibri, Leonard Leo, Richard Land, Tenzin Dorjee (Chair), and Kristina Arriaga de Bucholz.

-Designation

-In December 2019, the United States placed China, Eritrea, Pakistan, Iran, Myanmar, North Korea, Saudi Arabia, Tajikistan, and Turkmenistan in the list of countries having engaged in or tolerated "systematic, ongoing, and egregious violations of religious freedom".
-Moreover, Comoros, Russia and Uzbekistan were added on a Special Watch List (SWL) for governments that have engaged in or tolerated "severe violations of religious freedom", in addition to Cuba, Nicaragua, Nigeria, and Sudan.
+Designations

+The International Religious Freedom Act requires the president, who has delegated this function to the secretary of state, to designate as “countries of particular concern,” or CPCs, countries that commit systematic, ongoing, and egregious violations of religious freedom.
+Pursuant to IRFA, USCIRF recommends the countries that, in its view, meet the CPC threshold and should be so designated.

+In addition to recommending countries for CPC designation, USCIRF also recommends countries to be added to the State Department's Special Watch List (SWL).
+The SWL is for countries whose governments engage or tolerate in severe religious freedom violations, but do not rise to the CPC standard of “systematic, ongoing, and egregious.”
+Violations in SWL countries must meet two of those three criteria.

+In its 2023 report, USCRIF recommended the following countries be designated as countries of particular concern: Afghanistan, China, Cuba, Eritrea, India, Iran, Myanmar, Nicaragua, Nigeria, North Korea, Pakistan, Russia, Saudi Arabia, Syria, Tajikistan, Turkmenistan, and Vietnam.
+Additionally, USCIRF recommended that Algeria, Azerbaijan, the Central African Republic, Egypt, Indonesia, Iraq, Kazakhstan, Malaysia, Sri Lanka, Turkey, and Uzbekistan be included on the State Department's Special Watch List.